Nonlinear Landau-Zener-St\"uckelberg-Majorana problem: Perturbative nonlinearity

 This result is clearly problematic.
 Excluding the factor $|1-e^{i\phi}|^2$, Eq.~(\ref{Eq:DoublePasssageProbabilityDDP}) describes a function that increases from zero in the adiabatic limit to one in the fast-passage limit.
 The factor $|1-e^{i\phi}|$ lies between 0 and 2, depending on the phase $\phi$.
 Therefore, if we consider a double-passage problem with both passages being in the fast limit and a phase $\phi$ that is an odd-integer-multiple of $\pi$, we would obtain a probability that is approximately equal to 4, a clearly unphysical result.
 Meanwhile, in a symmetric double-passage problem, the transition probability should approach zero in both the adiabatic and fast-passage limits.
 It should be noted that the sweep function in Eq.~(\ref{Eq:ParabolicSweepFunction}) does not violate any of the conditions that we mentioned above for the validity of the DDP approach.
 It should also be noted that the solution to this paradoxical situation cannot be in including more zeros in the generalized DDP formula, because there are no additional zeros apart from the two that are included in Eq.~(\ref{Eq:DoublePasssageProbabilityDDP}).
 We do not have a definitive explanation for why the DDP approach fails in this case.
 We just note that numerical calculations suggest that the DDP approach gives good results in the regime $\delta\gtrsim 1$, which is the regime where the DDP calculation has rigorous justification.

-It is also interesting that by keeping one zero we obtained correct results for a single passage with nonlinearity, although this approximation was not rigorously founded, while keeping both zeros did not produce good results for the double-passage problem, even though this procedure seems more rigorously founded.
+It is also interesting that by keeping one zero we obtained correct results for a single passage with nonlinearity, although this approximation was not rigorously founded, while keeping both zeros did not produce good results for the double-passage problem, even though this procedure seems to be more consistent with the conventional wisdom in applying the DDP approach.